 *Warning: this blog mentions animal death and distress

-Operating facilities with captured wildlife to hunt with dogs were outlawed in 1997 in Ontario, with the grandfathering of 60 facilities.
-Known as Train and Trial facilities, today only 27 of them remain in the province.
-These facilities are fenced in areas that hold captured coyotes, cotton tailed rabbits and captive bred red foxes for the purposes of teaching hunting dogs tracking and hunting skills.
-The Government of Ontario recently tabled a concerning proposal to allow more Train and Trial facilities, and here’s what you need to know.
+Operating facilities in Ontario with captured wildlife to hunt with dogs were to be phased out by law in 1997, when there were 50 – 60 facilities which were grandfathered, but not allowed to be transferred, and no new ones licensed.
+Known as Train and Trial facilities, today only 24 of them remain in the province.
+These facilities are fenced-in areas that hold captured coyotes, cotton tailed hares and captive bred red foxes for the purposes of teaching and testing dogs tracking and hunting skills.

-Lobbyists with the Ontario Sporting Dog Association, who supported the expansion of these facilities claim no animals are ever at risk at these sites or at trials.
-More recently though, leaked undercover footage by Animal Justice shows a judge at a Train and Trial event speaking candidly of how hounds can outrun coyotes, catch and kill them.
-Large multi-day trials are held frequently at Mallen’s Pen, in Seeley’s Bay, ON, and the Brunswick Foxhound Club Facebook page shows trials this year had 170 dogs running together to hunt coyotes held in the pens.
+Lobbyists with the Ontario Sporting Dog Association, who supported the expansion of these facilities, claim no animals are ever at risk at these sites or at trials.
+More recently though, leaked undercover footage by Animal Justice, a national animal law advocacy organization, shows a judge at a Train and Trial event speaking candidly of how hounds can outrun coyotes, catch and kill them.
+Large multi-day trials are held frequently at Mallen’s Pen, in Seeley’s Bay, ON, and the Brunswick Foxhound Club Facebook page shows trials this year had 173 dogs running together to hunt coyotes held in the pens.

 As someone who has been involved in the dog sport world for the last 15 years, I can only imagine the abuse that takes place in these facilities.
-I’ve seen people struggle to maintain their temper with their domestic dog that they are training for sport; the coyotes at these facilities face unimaginable pain and suffering and distress, for however long their lives last.
-Coyote penning disrespects nature and disrespects hunting principles.
+I’ve seen people struggle to maintain their temper with their domestic dog that they are training for sport; the coyotes at these facilities face unimaginable pain and suffering and distress, however long they live.
+Coyote penning disrespects nature and disrespects ethical hunting principles.
 It should have ended in 1997.
-The government has not yet posted a decision on this proposal, and so it’s not too late to contact your MPP and let them know that you do not support this cruel practice.
-Please help us spread the word today.